internetarchive/fatcat/guide/src/entity_container.md

 - `abbrev` (string): a commonly used abbreviation for the publication, as used in citations, following the [ISO 4][] standard.
 Eg, "Journal of Polymer Science Part A" -> "J. Polym.
 Sci.
 A"
+- `acronym` (string): acronym of publication name.
+Usually all upper-case, but sometimes a very terse, single-word truncated form of the name (eg, a pun).
 - `coden` (string): an external identifier, the [CODEN code][].
 6 characters, all upper-case.
 - `issnp` (string): Print ISSN